manuel-cestaro-personal/repo-for-exam/README.md

 - use `docker ps -a` to check the containers

 ## Conclusions
-In particular, this site has numerous vulnerabilities that I exploited in the last part of the test, the penetration test.
+In particular, this site has numerous vulnerabilities that I exploited in the last part of the test, the penetration test.</br>
-I think I will use this repo for other tests. &#129300;
+I think I will use this repo for other tests. &#129300;</br>
 Hope it can help you! &#128406;